getcarina/getcarina.com/_tutorials/wordpress-nginx-links.md

 variant of the base `nginx` Docker image.
 You have the following options:

 - Build the image locally from a Dockerfile and push it to your own Docker Hub account.
-- Run a prebuilt image that is hosted on the `rackerlabs` Docker Hub account.
+- Run a prebuilt image that is hosted on the `carinamarina` Docker Hub account.

 If you want to use the prebuilt image, you can skip to [Run the NGINX container](#run-the-nginx-container).